BHP FY profit down 4% on virus struggle

 The miner posted full-year net profit of $US7.95 billion ($A11.02 billion) after the coronavirus pandemic challenged supply and demand.

-Shareholders will receive a final dividend of 55 US cents per share, fully franked, lower from the 2019 final dividend of 78 US cents per share, fully franked.
+Shareholders will receive a final dividend of 55 US cents per share, fully franked, lower than the 2019 final dividend of 78 US cents per share, fully franked.

 In its commodities outlook, BHP said its main source of uncertainty was the risk of COVID-19 outbreaks in key markets.